mattias-p/linky/README.md

 Local links are resolved to readable ordinary files and directories in the local filesystem.
 HTTP(S) links are resolved using GET requests to 200-responses, optionally following redirects.

-For links with fragments the target documents are read, as opposed to just being checked for existence.
+Target documents are read and decoded into character strings.

 For HTTP(S) links fragments are resolved to HTML anchors.
 For local links fragments are resolved to Markdown headings.

-When one or more prefixes are provided and an HTTP(S) link fragment cannot be resolved, resolution is attempted using the frgment prefixed by each of the provided prefixes.
+Fragment resolution is attempted first without any prefix and then, if that fails, with each of the prefixes, if any were provided.

 Issues
 ------

-In case you experience an issue using `linky`, it would be most helpful if you provide a test markdown document and the verbose output of running it with `linky`.
+In case you experience an issue using `linky`, it would be most helpful if you provide a test Markdown document and the verbose output of the execution.

 For example: